bekcpear/gentoo-awesome-configfiles/README.md

-# gentoo-awesome-configfiles

-My gentoo configuration files
+My configuration files for Gentoo Linux.

-Backup to avoid the problem about the system.

-`@Bekcpear`
+Widows Manager is Awesome.
+no initramfs file
+vim is configred for python now.
+.
+.
+.